-We are extremely proud of our school, and we are looking forward to an excellent year.
-We firmly believe that children benefit when parents and teachers work together, and we extend a warm welcome to you and your child(ren) as you join us at the Primary 2-3 School.
+We are extremely proud of our school and look forward to an excellent year.
+We firmly believe that children benefit when parents and teachers work together.
+We extend a warm welcome to you and your child(ren) as you join us at the Primary 2-3 School.

-This handbook is provided as a resource to families.
-Please take time to look through it and use it as a reference throughout the school year.
-If you have questions or concerns, please feel free to contact us.
+This handbook is provided as a resource for families.
+Please take the time to review it and use it as a reference throughout the school year.
+If you have any questions or concerns, feel free to contact us.